matiasherranz/miniblog/README.md

 Theming and colors:
 - https://material-ui.com/customization/palette/

+An interesting thing I learned while working on this project is to automatically set the dark mode on the application's theme based on the user's preference on the browser.
+To accomplish this I used the `useMediaQuery` hook provided by MaterialUI library in conjunction with the `useMemo` hook from react.

+- You can see the project's code for this [here](https://github.com/matiasherranz/miniblog/blob/master/pages/_app.tsx#L23)
+- And the references on this feature [here](https://material-ui.com/customization/palette/#user-preference).

 ### Development environment setup and code style considerations

 The main pieces of the code styling and standard-compliance setup I used are the following: